rkabdwal/multi-mcp-demo/README.md

 1. A **custom-built Text-to-SQL MCP server** that connects to a SQL database (AdventureWorksLT2019).
 2. A seamless integration with the official **Azure MCP server**, demonstrating multi-transport (`http` and `stdio`) capabilities.

-## Architectural Overview

-This solution is following a phased architectural approach i.e. Transition to Target, inspired by **TOGAF**.

-### The Transition Architecture (What's in this Repo)

-This repository provides the complete code for a functioning **Transition Architecture**.
-It is a fully debugged and protocol-compliant implementation that proves the core logic and integrations work as designed.
-It's intended to be a tangible starting point for developers to explore and extend.

-### The Target Architecture (The Production Vision)

-The design is forward-looking, with a clear path to a **Target Architecture** on Microsoft Azure.
-This production blueprint incorporates enterprise-grade security, governance, and automation, including:

-- **Zero-Trust Security** with Microsoft Entra ID and Azure Virtual Networks.
-- **Human-in-the-Loop (HITL)** verification workflows for critical queries.
-- **Automated CI/CD** pipelines for reliable, repeatable deployments.

 ## Repository Contents

 This repository is being used for both local development and cloud deployment.